 LEGALIZATION OF CANNABIS

-I was and still remain a proponent of proposition 64 and the legalization of marijuana.
-It is hypocritical for politicians to expound on the dangers of marijuana while sitting around a bar downing drink after drink.
+I was and still remain a proponent of proposition 64 and the legalization of cannabis.
+It is hypocritical for politicians to expound on the dangers of cannabis while sitting around a bar downing drink after drink.
 Furthermore, as has been seen in Colorado and Washington, it is an excellent source of revenue that can provide much needed funding for education and infrastructure.

-Feinstein has consistently opposed the legalization of marijuana including formally opposing proposition 64, the ballot measure passed in California to legalize recreational marijuana for adults.
-In the past she has spoken out about increasing law enforcement resources to go after marijuana users.
+Feinstein has consistently opposed the legalization of cannabis including formally opposing proposition 64, the ballot measure passed in California to legalize recreational cannabis for adults.
+In the past she has spoken out about increasing law enforcement resources to go after cannabis users.